mast-group/api-mining/README.md

 * **-o**  &nbsp;  output folder
 * **-s**  &nbsp;  minimum support threshold

 See the individual class files for information on the Java interface.
 Note that these are not particularly fast implementations as Weka's hierarchical clusterer is rather slow and inefficient.
-Moreover, as both API miners are based on frequent pattern mining algorithms, they can suffer from pattern explosion (this is a known problem with frequent pattern mining algorithms).
+Moreover, as both API miners are based on frequent pattern mining algorithms, they can suffer from pattern explosion (this is a known problem with frequent pattern mining).

 Datasets